Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Floer theory of immersed Lagrangian submanifolds: Review

-(See \cite{foootech22}.)
-By restricting to ${\mathcal M}(L;\hat\Gamma^{\bullet}) \subseteq S_{\ell}(S_m({\mathcal M}(L;\vec a,E)))$ (See (\ref{eq323}).) this map is a homeomorphism to its image.
-Now the corner compatibility condition is stated as follows. \begin{conds} We consider two Kuranishi structures on ${\mathcal M}(L;\hat\Gamma^{\bullet})$.
-One (which we call fiber product Kuranishi structure) is obtained as the fiber product (\ref{form3737}).
-The other is induced from the Kuranishi structure on ${\mathcal M}(L;\vec a,E)$ by the open inclusion (\ref{form319}).
-We consider two isomorphisms between them. \begin{enumerate} \item The isomorphism required in Theorem \ref{thekuraexist} (3). \item Applying Theorem \ref{thekuraexist} (3) to each of $\hat\Gamma_{\rm v}$, the inclusion in (\ref{form32020}) is extended to an isomorphism between induced Kuranishi structure and fiber product Kuranishi structure.
-It then induces an isomorphism of induced Kuranishi structure and fiber product Kuranishi structure on the space (\ref{eq323}).
-By (\ref{eq324}) (which is an isomorphism on ${\mathcal M}(L;\hat\Gamma^{\bullet})$) it induces an isomorphism of induced Kuranishi structure and fiber product Kuranishi structure on ${\mathcal M}(L;\hat\Gamma^{\bullet})$. \end{enumerate} We require that the two isomorphisms (1)(2) above coincide each other. \end{conds} \begin{rem} Condition \ref{cccond} looks rather complicated.
+(See \cite{foootech22}, \cite[Proposition 24.16]{fooonewbook}.)
+By restricting to ${\mathcal M}\bigl(L;\hat\Gamma^{\bullet}\bigr) \subseteq S_{\ell}(S_m({\mathcal M}(L;\vec a,E)))$ (see equation~\eqref{eq323}), this map is a homeomorphism to its image.
+Now the corner compatibility condition is stated as follows. \begin{conds}[corner compatibility condition] We consider two Kuranishi structures on ${\mathcal M}\bigl(L;\hat\Gamma^{\bullet}\bigr)$.
+One (which we call the fiber product Kuranishi structure) is obtained as the fiber product~\eqref{form3737}.
+The other (which we call the induced Kuranishi structure) is induced from the Kuranishi structure on ${\mathcal M}(L;\vec a,E)$ by the open inclusion \eqref{form319}.
+We consider two isomorphisms between them: \begin{enumerate}\itemsep=0pt \item[(1)] The isomorphism required in Theorem~\ref{thekuraexist}\,(3). \item[(2)] Applying Theorem~\ref{thekuraexist}\,(3) to each of $\hat\Gamma_{\rm v}$, the inclusion in \eqref{form32020} is extended to an isomorphism between the induced Kuranishi structure and the fiber product Kuranishi structure.
+It then induces an isomorphism between the induced Kuranishi structure and the fiber product Kuranishi structure on the space \eqref{eq323}.
+By \eqref{eq324} \big(which is an isomorphism on~\smash{${\mathcal M}\bigl(L;\hat\Gamma^{\bullet}\bigr)$}\big), it induces an isomorphism between the induced Kuranishi structure and the fiber product Kuranishi structure on \smash{${\mathcal M}\bigl(L;\hat\Gamma^{\bullet}\bigr)$}. \end{enumerate} We require that the two isomorphisms (1), (2) above coincide with each other. \end{conds}

+\begin{rem} Condition \ref{cccond} looks rather complicated.
 Actually, in our geometric situation, it is rather trivial that Condition \ref{cccond} is satisfied.
-Corner compatibility condition such as Condition \ref{cccond} is spelled out in \cite{foootech22} for the purpose to axiomatize the construction of a compatible system of perturbations of the compatible system of Kuranishi structures.
-In other words we spelled out the properties we need to construct a compatible system of perturbations in a way independent of the geometric origin of the system of Kuranishi structures. \end{rem}
+Corner compatibility conditions such as Condition \ref{cccond} are spelled out in \cite{foootech22}, \cite[Chapters 16 and 21]{fooonewbook} for the purpose of axiomatizing the construction of a compatible system of perturbations of the compatible system of Kuranishi structures.
+In other words, we spelled out the properties we need to construct a compatible system of perturbations in a way independent of the geometric origin of the system of Kuranishi structures.